Feds: Capital One suspect may have hacked more than 30 companies

 Paige Thompson, of Seattle, was arrested last month after the FBI said she obtained personal information from more than 100 million Capital One credit applications.
 There is no evidence the data was sold or distributed to others.

-In a memorandum filed ahead of a court hearing Thursday, the U.S. Attorney's Office in Seattle said servers found in Thompson's bedroom contained data stolen from more than 30 unnamed companies, educational institutions and other entities.
+In a memorandum filed ahead of a detention hearing, rescheduled from Thursday to Aug.
+22, the U.S. Attorney's Office in Seattle said servers found in Thompson's bedroom contained data stolen from more than 30 unnamed companies, educational institutions and other entities.

 RELATED: Congress wants Capital One, Amazon to explain data breach